|Academic Term||Summer A-Term / Summer B-Term|

-||Sophomore standing or above by time of departure|
+|Eligibility||Sophomore standing or above by time of departure|

-|General||This summer program invites students to experience Berlin and to broaden their academic knowledge in specific engineering and science subjects and take part in a wide array of cultural activities in Berlin.|
+|General||This summer program to the Technical University of Berlin invites students to experience the city of Berlin and to broaden their academic knowledge in specific engineering and science subjects, while partaking in a wide variety of cultural activities in Berlin.|

 Study a variety of engineering and science topics during the summer at the Technical University of Berlin.
 The TU Berlin Summer University is an opportunity for students to broaden their academic knowledge in specific subjects, including energy efficiency, water purification, 3D printing, satellite design, computer programming, smart cities, entrepreneurship, and much more.

 Courses are offered in four terms between June and August: Term 1 (4 weeks), Term 2 (2 weeks), Term 3 (4 weeks), and Term 4 (2 weeks).
 UW students can choose to participate in any or all of the four blocks and create a personalized program experience between 2-12 weeks.
 UW students can expect to earn UW credits for the TU-Berlin courses they take.
 Credit amounts roughly equal the number of weeks of the course, i.e., a 4-week course is roughly equivalent to 4 UW credits.

 A wide array of cultural activities in Berlin is featured alongside the academic courses.
 The “Berlin program”, included in the participation fee, will introduce participants to the history and culture of Berlin, and will encourage socializing between students from all of the courses.
 Inter-cultural training, leadership training, and team-building activities are also included.

 You can begin your search for courses right here: Technical University of Berlin Summer University Course Catalog

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.